kait88stearns/CapstoneProject/README.md

 * Using panda's datetime feature, I extracted day of the week, hour, and month details for when content was posted.
 * Using a sentiment analysis tool Word2Vec, I created a 100 element array for each caption.
 Documentation for Word2Vec can be found [here](https://radimrehurek.com/gensim/models/word2vec.html).
 I also tried incorporating captions' lengths and average word lengths into my model, however neither of these steps proved helpful.
 * Using natural language processing, I created a TF-IDF matrix for hashtags.
 I tested out only incorporating hashtags frequently used, but found useing all of them was most successful.
 The function to incorporate this into my model, **make_hashtag_tfidf(),** can be found in **src/clean.py**.
+* Next I created dummy variables for the most frequently tagged users in Drift's posts.
+I tinkered with where to set the threshold for which users to include, but settled on users who appear in ___ or more posts.
+This ended up being ___ of the 188 users ever tagged.
+* With the qualitative features and K-Means clustering, I group posts into like types.
+Considering silhouette and elbow plots, I decided to set k for ______ **7** clusters.
+My hope was to capture the nature of different frequently posted 'types' of pictures, like people-free product shots, bikinis on the beach shots, skateboarding shots etc. Some of the clusters successfully captured these nuances, while others weren't so successful.
+Posts from two more successful clusters are shown below.
+I found my model performed best when the original qualitative features and the clusters were both considered.

-* Next, I grouped the users tagged in Drift's posts into three groups based on the frequency they were tagged.
-For the most frequently tagged users I tinkered with the threshold of which users to include and considered including all i.e comment  machine learning and statistic tools used are gradient boosted regression modeling, K-Means clustering, natural language processing and frequentist hypothesis testing
+i.e comment  machine learning and statistic tools used are gradient boosted regression modeling, K-Means clustering, natural language processing and frequentist hypothesis testing

 ## Part 3: Data Modeling